 An exploration of film: its power, potential, and limits as a medium of philosophic thought, as a means to moral and social insight, and as a tool in international understanding.

-PHIL 3300 (3) History of Asian Philosophies
+History of Asian Philosophies

 The study of major developments of philosophical thought in India, China, and Japan including Hinduism, Confucianism, Taoism, and Zen.
 Where possible, emphasis is on reading original texts in English translation.
+Pre: Any introductory humanities course.